AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/write_accounts_contract.md

 - How to write a custom account contract in Aztec.nr
 - The entrypoint function for transaction authentication and call execution
 - The AccountActions module and EntrypointPayload struct, necessary inclusions for any account contract
-- Customizing authorization validation within the 'is_valid' function (using Schnorr signatures as an example)
+- Customizing authorization validation within the `is_valid` function (using Schnorr signatures as an example)
 - Typescript glue code to format and authenticate transactions
 - Deploying and testing the account contract